pkmital/CADL/README.md

 <a name="windows-docker-containers">
 ### Windows/Docker Containers

-For Windows users making use of Docker, or for OSX users that had trouble w/ the pip/Anaconda install, once inside your Docker container as outlined above, you can launch notebook like so:
+For users running firewalls, you must make sure you have an exception as per [Jupyter Notebooks Firewall Instructions](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html#firewall-setup) otherwise you may not be able to interact with the notebook.
+Namely, you will need to allow connections from 127.0.0.1 (localhost) on ports from 49152 to 65535.
+Once inside your Docker container as outlined above, you can now launch notebook like so:

 ```shell
 $ cd /notebooks